OCA/hr/hr_expense_product_policy/README.rst

 1. Open employee data
 2. Select product on *Allowed Expense Product*

+To activate product policy, you need to:

+1. Activate *Limit Product Selection*

 Note:
 * Only product with *Can be expense* flag turn on can be used, even if that product belong to category specified on *Allowed Expense Product Category*
 * Only product with *Can be expense* flag turn on can be selected on *Allowed Expense Product*